 - Classification: A classification of the data type, such as customer data, financial data, or HR data.

-Data auto-remediation refers to the use of automated processes to address data risks.
+However, data auto-remediation refers to the use of automated processes to address data risks.
 This can include automatically deleting data that has reached its retention period or encrypting data marked as sensitive.

-There are several tools and technologies available that can be used to implement data auto-remediation.
+There are several tools and technologies available that can be useful to implement data auto-remediation.
 These can include data management platforms, data governance tools, and security solutions.
 Organizations must assess their data risks carefully and determine the most appropriate auto-remediation solution for their needs.